Note: This article, originally from Linda Formichelli, has been updated with even more great advice.

 That's especially if a project is running behind, expenses are increasing, or your engineer forgot to order a key part... but what do you actually say?

-We talked with Anne Miller, a business communication expert, seminar leader, and author of the books Make What You Say Pay! and Metaphorically Selling, on the DOs and DON'Ts of delivering bad news.
-We've covered a wide variety of the points discussed below!
+To find out, we talked with Anne Miller, a business communication expert, seminar leader, and author of Make What You Say Pay! and Metaphorically Selling.
+Below, we've covered her thoughts on the DOs and DON'Ts of delivering bad news to your customers.

-Training office employees and field service engineers in how to break bad news is always going to be a good thing.
-You don't want angry customers and if you poorly handle the situation, it can cause customers to stop hiring your company.
-If handled well though, delivering bad news in a good way can make customers love you more than they did before.
+After all, you don't want angry customers if you can help it and if you handle the situation poorly, it can put customers from hiring your services again.
+If handled rightly though, delivering bad news can make customers love you more than they did before!

-In addition to the great advice below, we've also created a cheat sheet of expert-approved scripts that are designed to help you handle the most common (and most awkward) customer scenarios.
-Download it for free now!
+In addition to the great advice below, we've also created a cheat sheet of expert-approved tips and scripts that are designed to help you handle the most common (and most awkward) customer scenarios.

 On the other hand, you can take a look at The Customer Communication Toolkit: